sparshshekhar/Cyber-Security/README.md

 - Virtual environment setup tool (venv or virtualenv)
 - Flask and dependencies listed in requirements.txt

+## Frontend Documentation

+### 1. login.html
+The login page contains a form where users enter their username and password.
+This form submits to the backend (/login endpoint) to verify credentials.
+If the user enters the wrong credentials three times, their IP and location will be logged.

+#### HTML Structure:
+- Form Fields:
+- username: A text input for the username.
+- password: A password input for the password.
+- Button:
+- Login: Submits the form data.

+### 2. index.html
+The homepage displays a welcome message once a user has logged in successfully.

 ## Setup Instruction

 1) Clone the Repository